Frequently asked questions

 - How much will it cost?

-- Why do I need to give six weeks’ notice for my visit?
+- Why do I need to give eight to twelve weeks’ notice for my visit?

 - Do I need health insurance?